It’s mosquito season and I have buffalo sized ones zipping around the backyard as I type this.

-- Vinegar (apply directly or take a hot bath with 2 cups of vinegar in the water)
+- Vinegar (full strength or take a hot bath with 2 cups of vinegar added to the tub)

 - Rubbing Alcohol

-- Tea: Use a hot tea bag or a cotton ball soaked in hot tea to dab on skin (make sure to have either choice as hot as you can handle without burning)
+- Use a tea bag or a cotton ball soaked in tea to dab on skin (make sure to have either choice as hot as you can handle without burning)

 Mix these fresh with water (unless otherwise noted) then apply as soon as possible.
 The consistency should be nice and thick so it won’t run, yet will still stay in place on the affected area.
-You could also spritz bite with water then apply grains/powders directly (generously) and rub them in.
+You could also spritz the wound with water then administer grains/powders directly (generously) and rub them in.
 If in tablet form, crush first before adding liquid.

-- Epsom Salt & Water (could also do this as a foot soak if it’s the ankle/foot area affected)
+- Epsom Salt (could also do this as a foot soak if it’s the ankle/foot affected)

-- Aspirin – crush then apply a few drops of rubbing alcohol
+- Aspirin – crush then combine with a few drops of rubbing alcohol

 - Calamine Lotion